-A. Payment for consultant review of plans and documents accompanying the Concept Plan;
+A. Payment for consultant review of plans and documents accompanying the Concept Plan; and

-B. Payment for project impacts to municipal infrastructure, including but not limited to roadway, stormwater, and public safety;
+B. Payment for project impacts to municipal infrastructure, including but not limited to roadway, stormwater, and public safety.
+[Note to draft: As set forth above, public access will be addressed in the Development Agreement]

-C. The public’s historic and permitted access via walkways and trails to portions of districts shown on the Brown’s Hill Planned District Plan.

 9.6.7 GENERAL PROVSIONS

 9.6.7.1 Prohibition.
-Once an application has been submitted, the following activities are prohibited on any part of the site until the application has been reviewed and decided as provided by under this Section: tree removal, utility installation, ditching, grading or construction of roads, grading of land or lots, excavation, except for purposes of soil testing, dredging, or filling, and construction of buildings or structures.
+Once an application has been submitted, the following activities are prohibited on any part of the lot subject to the application until the application has been reviewed and decided as provided by under this Section, except in the case of an emergency: tree removal, utility installation, ditching, grading or constriction of roads, grading of land or lots, excavation (exception for the purposes of soil testing, dredging, or filling), and construction of buildings or structures.

 9.6.7.2 Employment of Outside Consultants.
 The Planning Board may employ outside consultants, at the applicant’s expense, under the terms of Gen. Law.
-Ch.§44, to assist it in its decision making with respect to drainage, stormwater analysis, and other matters it deems material to its findings for site plan review or the issuance of a special permit, including but not limited t0 to construction, inspections, traffic analysis and the like.
+Ch.§44, to assist it in its decision making with respect to drainage, stormwater analysis, and other matters it deems material to its findings for site plan review or the issuance of a special permit, including but not limited to construction, inspections, traffic analysis and the like.